 Why does my literature review feel disjointed after I’ve analysed my qualitative data?

-If you’re a PhD researcher returning to your literature review after qualitative data collection or early analysis, and something feels off, you’re not alone.
+If you’re a PhD researcher returning to your literature review after qualitative data collection or early analysis, and something feels off, this is 100% normal.

 It might feel disjointed, slightly outdated, or just no longer quite aligned with the research you’ve actually done.